IanWold/ianwold.github.io/Site/about.md

 }
 ;;;

-I am a software engineer, architect, and team leader based in Minneapolis, Minnesota.
-I've always worked distributed though, so I've have had the pleasure of working with firms all across the US.
+Hi, I'm Ian!
+I'm a software engineer, architect, and team leader based in Minneapolis with 14 years of professional experience.
+My professional experience is rooted .NET, but I find enjoyment and interest in using a diverse set of technologies.
 My alma mater is the University of Iowa in Iowa City, where I studied Philosophy and Computer Science.

-I spent the first many years of my career as an independent consultant, though the last couple of positions I've held have been salaried.
-I've primarily worked in the Microsoft stack, though I have worked in - and have a great interest in - most any technologies with which you can build software.
-Currently I'm working for Crate & Barrel developing new ecommerce solutions, with a particular emphasis on distributed, cloud-based systems.
+I spend the majority of my time solving the same problems over and over again, breaking them down and looking at them from different angles.
+I enjoy finding simple, elegant solutions to complicated problems.
+I think the best solutions come from thoughtful and deliberate relationships with _people_ - people using, commissioning, or otherwise affected by my code.
+Ideally, I'd like those solutions to last for a while.

+Outside of work, I find balance in my hobbies and my community.
+I'm frequently posted up at local pubs and breweries - interrupted by the occasional church gathering - speaking with my neighbors and meeting new folks.
+I keep my body active by walking, biking, or canoeing, and I keep my eye sharp with my enjoyment of billiards.
+My passion for philosophy adds a lot of color to my life, and my amateur appreciation for classical architecture reminds me of the importance of crafting enduring, beautiful work.

 # Connect